Salient Issue

 Fairtrade's response

-Fairtrade endeavours to fight the root causes of substandard working conditions.
+Fairtrade aims to fight the root causes of substandard working conditions.
 We believe in a worker-led approach where workers lead the negotiations to prevent, mitigate and remediate labour risks with the support of Fairtrade.

 Fairtrade collaborates with labour rights organisations and others to achieve structural changes that advance the rights of all workers, not just those employed by Fairtrade certified farms and plantations.
 Our initiatives seek to drive change beyond the level of individual companies.
-Recently, we have advocated for structural changes, particularly in the banana and floriculture sectors.

 If a violation of a Fairtrade Standard requirement is found, the independent Fairtrade auditing body, FLOCERT, agrees on corrective actions with the organisation and checks their implementation.